Business Storage Containers: Everything You Need to Know

 This is a step you absolutely can’t skip.
 Before a container ever arrives at your property, you need to check your local regulations.
 Some cities, counties, or homeowner associations (HOAs) have specific rules about placing storage containers on commercial or residential properties.
 These zoning laws can dictate how long you can keep a container on-site, where it can be placed, or if you need a permit.
 A quick call or visit to your local planning or zoning department’s website can clear up any questions.
 It’s always better to confirm the rules beforehand than to deal with a violation notice and potential fines later.

-Understand Building Codes
+Getting Familiar with Building Codes

 When you rent or buy a storage container, you want to be sure it’s safe, secure, and built to last.
 Reputable containers are manufactured to meet strict international standards, like those from the International Organization for Standardization (ISO).
 These codes ensure the container has the structural integrity to handle heavy loads and withstand extreme weather, which is essential since they are designed for overseas shipping.
 When you work with a provider like Box-n-Go, you can be confident you’re getting a high-quality, weather-resistant unit that meets these rigorous standards, keeping your business assets protected.